 - Split or buy products together Splitting the cost of freight and the products you will need like mite and foulbrood control, or

 Bee-Pro Pollen Substitutecan help save a lot of money.

 - They answer questions Oh!
 The questions you will have!
 Why is there a big glob of bees outside my hive?
 Why are my bees “kissing”?
 What does this mean?
 Are they OK?
 What do I do now?
 That’s why you need someone to turn to.
 You will have lots of questions.

 - A swarm of hands Bee mentors can help you catch a swarm.
 Their experience can give you the hands needed to get the job done.
-I haven’t caught a swarm yet, but I will!
-Watch out bee mentors, the day will come and I will so appreciated your help! 🙂
+I have so appreciated the advice and help in catching a swarm! 🙂

 I hope this has convinced you that you don’t need to know everything about bees, you just need to know someone else who knows everything about bees.

-There is a lot to know about bees and it isn’t an entirely hands free hobby, but it’s worth it.
+There is a lot to know about bees and it isn’t an entirely hands-free hobby, but it’s worth it.
 With a bee mentor helping you it will take the edge off the fear of not know what to do and how to do it.
-With a helping hand, most anything is possible, right?
+With a helping hand, almost anything is possible, right?

 You got this! 🙂